gmidhun3845/react-tutorial/README.md

 	    </body>
 	</html>

-You can see in the index.html code our code will be mounted inside <div id="app"></div>.
+You can see in the index.html code our code will be mounted inside {::nomarkdown}<div id="app"></div>{:/}.
 And you can see in the index.js file below, our App will be mounted inside element with id "app".

 	import React from 'react';
 	import ReactDOM from 'react-dom';